Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Preliminaries

-The effective domain of a (convex) functional is the set of points where it is finite.
-For the constrained-search functionals $\tilde F^\lambda(\rho)$ and $\FDM^\lambda(\rho)$, the effective domains agree and are also independent of $\lambda$ and we set
+The effective domain of a convex functional is the set of points where $f(x)<+\infty$.
+For the constrained-search functionals $\tilde F^\lambda(x)$ and $\FDM^\lambda(x)$, the effective domains agree and are also independent of $\lambda$ and we set

-which is closed if the convex $\FDM^\lambda(x)$ is lower semicontinuous.
-From the definition of the density $\rho_\Psi$ and the definition of the functionals it follows that any $\rho\in D$ must be non-negative and normalized to the number of particles.
+From the definition of the density $\rho_\Psi$ and the definition of the functionals, it follows that any $\rho\in D$ must be non-negative and normalized to the number of particles.
 It is a fact that $D$ corresponds to the \emph{$N$-representable} densities~\cite[Th.~1.2]{Lieb1983}.
-By definition we have $\tilde F^\lambda(x)=\FDM^\lambda(x)=+\infty$ for $x\in X\setminus D$.
-For this reason, the usual convention will be to use the symbol $\rho$ for elements of $D$ that are `real' densities, and use $x,y\in X$ otherwise.
+Note that we generally use $\rho$ for elements in $D$ that are real densities, while we use $x$ for more general elements in $X$ that will later rise to prominence as `mixed densities'.
+By definition, we have $\tilde F^\lambda(x)=\FDM^\lambda(x)=+\infty$ for $x\in X\setminus D$.
+For this reason, the usual convention will be to use the symbol $\rho$ for elements of $D$ that are `real' densities, and to use $x,y\in X$ otherwise.